 - Anxious Introverts - They excel at individual jobs that require self-direction and self-sustaining persistence.
 These are extremely creative people, research scientists, and specialists on long-term assignments.

-Each group was divided into a number of teams.
+Each group was divided into several teams.

 In some cases, different teams of the same group achieved different results.
-After closer analysis, Belbin determined that every ‘pure’ team that achieved a noticeable result had one thing in common: one of the members has taken the role of an Implementer.
+After closer analysis, Belbin determined that every ‘pure’ team that achieved a noticeable result had one thing in common: one of the members had taken the role of an Implementer.

 These Implementers were: